-She believes strongly in practicing art as a "creative therapy" for whole-person wellness.
+She believes strongly in practicing art as a "creative therapy" for whole-person wellness and transformation.
 Painting is not a hobby or recreational past time for Dionne, it is a necessity.

 "It is in this place of “creative therapy” that we can experience peace of mind, fulfillment of purpose and mental clarity.
 Technically you become so engrossed in what you are doing you are operating on a level and in a 'flow' that can bring spirit, mind and body wellness.
 Resulting in what I call “Creative Transformation”.

 I have been practicing this personally for many years now and it has proved to be true time and time again.
-I know that art was an avenue to an abundance of healing in my life, mental, emotional and physical.
-I believe that creating and accomplishing can do wonders for us!
+I know that art was an avenue to an abundance of healing in my life –mentally, emotionally and physically.
+I believe that creating and accomplishing things can do wonders for us!
 We just need to take the time to do it!”

 Dionne creates works of all sizes giving them her signature finishing touch with fine iridescent gold paint with the kintgusi technique.
 She is selling and showing her work around the United States by way of the internet, artisan markets, physical and online juried shows.
 Dionne is an award winning and published artist.
 In 2016 she was chosen and published in North Light Books “Incite 4” Best of mixed media for an encaustic/watercolor series.
 She has won best in show for her acrylic on canvas work "Atonement" with Camelback Gallery in Arizona.
 Dionne has shown work in Chicago, Illinois, North Carolina, South Carolina and Georgia.
 Dionne has partnered with and donated art to local charities and organizations such as Big Brothers Big Sisters of the Upstate SC and Anderson SC Pregnancy Care.